samply/transFAIR/README.md

 - [ ] Log unmappable codes
 - [ ] Implement Beacon as a target format
 - [ ] Additional code systems for diagnoses
+- [ ] Decide on using blacklist/whitelist
+- [ ] Decide on identifiers instead of IDs in references
+- [ ] Incremental transfer, dealing with overwriting
 - [ ] Integration tests
+- [ ] Scheduler

 ## License